 This 30 second briefing from TES is worth further reading, especially as I stole borrowed the paragraph above from it!

 HOW IS IT USED ON A COURSE?

-We always create and environment and high challenge and high support, and when asked to apply growth mindset theory so explicitly we can make a few adjustments.
+We always create an environment of high challenge and high support, and when asked to apply growth mindset theory so explicitly we can make a few adjustments.

-Naturally, we learn through doing so we quickly get outside to take on high-challenge sessions such as mountain climbing, abseiling on cliffs, gorge scrambling and so on.
-Something that we passionately believe is that memorable learning happens in memorable places, so that things that participants learn here should stick with them.
+Naturally, we learn through doing so we quickly get outside to take on high-challenge sessions such as climbing, abseiling on cliffs, gorge scrambling and so on.
+Something that we passionately believe is that memorable learning happens in memorable places; the things that participants learn on a quality residential experience should stick with them.